kwarimiz/PackgeMan_ImgClassification/README.md

 ## **Data Preparation**

-Organize your data according to the PyTorch DataLoader format:
+Organize your data according to the PyTorch ImageFolder format:

 ```
 --data root